Nanjuan/nanjuan.github.io/Hacking-Tutorials/How-to-convert-ova-and-vmdk-to-qcow2.md

 ## Summary <a id="Summary"></a>
-This tutorial is for you to be able to convert ova and vmdk virtual machines to qcow2 to used it in enviroments that used qcow2 format as VMs.
+This tutorial allows you to convert ova and vmdk virtual machines to qcow2 to used it in environments that used qcow2 format as VMs.

 <br>